airspot-dev/krules/OVERVIEW.md

     },
 ]
 ```
 The last rule needs some more explanation.
-Because when an event is emitted, it is first managed inside the container or propagated outside only when no subscriber is found, we need to create a rule to explicitly dispatch the “subject-property-changed”  event outside, if we want to give the opportunity to other services to react to this change.
+Because when an event is emitted it is first managed inside the container and then propagated outside only if no subscriber is found, we need to create a rule to explicitly dispatch the **subject-property-changed** event outside, if we want to give the opportunity to other services to react to this change.

 ## Observability and errors management